Cecilia Krieger

 Cypra Cecilia Krieger-Dunaij (9 April 1894 – 17 August 1974) was an Austro-Hungarian (more specifically, Galician)-born mathematician of Jewish ancestry who lived and worked in Canada.

-Krieger was the third person (and first woman) to earn a Ph.D. in mathematics from a university in Canada, in 1930, as well as the third woman to have been awarded a doctorate in any discipline in Canada.
+Krieger has the distinction of being the third person in Canadian history to complete from any Canadian university a PhD in any discipline.
+She was the first woman PhD candidate to complete her degree in mathematics.
+She did it in 1930 at the University of Toronto.

 Krieger is well known for having translated two works of Wacław Sierpiński in general topology.

-The Krieger–Nelson Prize, awarded annually by the Canadian Mathematical Society since 1995 for outstanding research by a female mathematician, is named in honour of Krieger and Evelyn Nelson.
+She and Evelyn Nelson have been commemorated since 1995 by the Krieger–Nelson Prize, awarded annually by the Canadian Mathematical Society to recognize outstanding research by a female mathematician.